USA-RedDragon/rtz-server/README.md

 - [ ] Add more documentation
 - [ ] Add more tests
 - [ ] Document deployment
-- [ ] Allow custom IDPs for sign in
 - [ ] Demo mode

 ## Frotend TODOs